sarzil-hossain/reactance/README.md

 |sshvpn|/var/log/authlog|

 2. Reading system calls: You can use `ktrace` and `kdump` to read system calls of processes to see if any errors appear.

+## CI/CD pipeline
+You can test and deploy vpn services on your server using CI/CD pipelines.
+As of now, Reactance only supports DroneCI, the config file of which is stored in `utils/` directory.

 ## Contributing
 To contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)